gribnoysup/setup-polly-jest/README.md

 ## Test Hook Ordering

-Accessing `context.polly` during a test run before the instance of Polly has been created or cleaned up produces the following error:
+Accessing `context.polly` during a test run before the instance of Polly has been created or after it was cleaned up produces the following error:

 !> You are trying to access an instance of Polly that is not yet available.